codernotme/kirby-game-ts/README.md

 - Kirby assets and sprites by Nintendo.
 - Tiled for creating backgrounds and level design.
+-  Also special thanks to @FreeCodeCamp and @JSlegendDev for the inspiration and guidance.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.